emcarlson2017/international-data-preprocessing/README.md

 Examples detailing how to execute the program according to these steps is shown in the Examples folder.
 An example of each function execution and parsing of input data is shown.

+## Use Cases

+This package is ideal for any individual looking for a lightweight solution to conducting data cleaning or preprocessing.
+This package focuses on preprocessing and cleaning international data, with functions that complete some of the most helpful calculations and adjustments used to normalize this type of data.
+Users may be students, professionals, academics, etc. This package is designed to be accessible and usable for any individuals in need of a preprocessing tool.
+Project use cases might include dataframes involving global census data or international finance comparisons.
+These use cases would benefit from normalized column adjustments or a unified perspective achieved through data preprocessing with this package.

 ## Help

 For questions or concerns, reference the contact information below, or further explore the project and functionality documentation.